Hadronic Electroweak Spin-Torsion Interactions: Torsional interaction

 covariant for general $U(1)\times SU(2)_{L}$ local transformations.
-This generalization is possible since the massless fundamental hadrons $u$ and $d$ and also $L$ are functions of the spacetime position and so their mixing may take place with coefficients depending on the spacetime position themselves.
+Again it is important to stress that the abelian part is constituted by both fundamental and composite fields whereas the non-abelian part is entirely built in terms of composite fields, and the generalization to local transformation is possible since the gauge field is local by definition and the massless $d$ and $u$ and also $L$ quarks are functions of the spacetime so that their mixing may take place with coefficients depending on the spacetime themselves.
+In this way we have defined the covariant derivatives of quark fields before the symmetry breaking in the standard model.